wtriddle/wtriddle/README.md

 - 👋 Hi, I’m @wtriddle
-- 🖥️ I’m interested in Software Engineering and Development for the Web
+- 🖥️ I’m interested in Technology and Electronics Engineering for the future.
-- ✍️ I’m currently studying engineering and programming concepts.
+- ✍️ I’m currently engineering projects.
-- 🏫 I'm a graduated computer engineer in May 2022!
+- 🏫 I'm a graduated Computer Engineer from Cal Poly Pomona (Bachelors of Science) as of May 2022!

 <!---
 wtriddle/wtriddle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.